GobySoft/goby_ros_examples/README.md

 Google Protocol Buffers ("Protobuf") is commonly used as the marshalling scheme in Goby3.
 While ROS Msg provides much of the same functionality as Protobuf, there's no standard or obvious way to convert between the two.

-The example in  `example_protobuf.cpp` shows three ways one could interoperate between Goby3 when using Protobuf and ROS:
+The example in  `src/plugins/example_protobuf.cpp` shows three ways one could interoperate between Goby3 when using Protobuf and ROS:

 1. JSON encoding of Protobuf.
 2. Binary encoding of Protobuf.